THEATRICAL FIREARMS SAFETY INFORMATION.

 2. You never point a gun at another person.

-3. You always keep your finger off the trigger until you’re absolutely ready to fire.
+3. You always keep your finger off the trigger until you’re absolutely ready to fire as directed.

 PB Military Technical Adviser for film and tv Ltd